christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 2)

-(a) Mark Antony (the Neos-Dionysos) was either Ptolemy of Cyprus, a brother of Ptolemy XII Auletes (Auletes name adapts well to the Parthian Orodes (II?))
-Neos Dionysos (Cleopatra’s father) aka Polemon I of Pontus aka King Herod aka Tiberius Claudius Nero aka Phraates IV of Parthia, or he was Ptolemy XII Auletes himself.
-Meaning that she married her father.
-She was previously married to two of her brothers and her uncle as listed above.
-This is how incestuous this family was.
-Or was Ptolemy XIV (Cleopatra's father) also Ptolemy X Alexander I and Mark Antony was her uncle?
-Ptolemy XII Auletes (Cleopatra's father) is a likely candidate for being Ptolemy X Alexander I, king of Egypt.

-(b) Other suspected aliases of Ptolemy X Alexander II/Asander/Julius Caesar: Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II, and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
+(a) Other suspected aliases of Ptolemy XI Alexander II/Asander/Julius Caesar: Idumean Antipater, Parthian Artavasdes (Greek Alex = Persian Arta) who was the brother of Tigranes II, and the Hasmonean Alexander II (son of king Aristobulus II son of Jannaeus Alexander also the nephew and son-in-law of king/high-priest Hyrcanus II.
 Also, Julius = Janneus?
 Or Janneus (Yannai) is related to the Roman name Gaius?)

-(c) The throne name of Ptolemy Philometer was Ir-maat-en-amun-re.
+(b) The throne name of Ptolemy Philometer was Ir-maat-en-amun-re.
 This would strengthen the word play between the names Philo-meter, Mithra-dates, and Matthath-ius.
 (The Egyptian Maat-en transliterates to the Hebrew Mattan/Mattath and the name "metor" transliterates into Parthian Mithra).
 Philometer then corresponds to Mithradates of Parthia and Mattathius the Hasmonean.
 (Mattath is the Hebrew feminine form of Mattan).

-(d) Speculative: Ptolemy XIII Theos Philopator = Gaius Octavius aka Emperor Gaius
+(c) Speculative: Ptolemy XIII Theos Philopator = Gaius Octavius aka Emperor Gaius
     Julius Caesar Augustus, Cleopatra VII's brother.

-(e) Apollonius of Tyre was married to the daughter of a king of Libya ("Historia Apollonii Regis Tyri" or "The Story of Apollonius, King of Tyre"), who was Cleopatra Selene aka Drusilla (aka Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Julia Ourania of Parthia aka Philo of Alexandria.
+(d) Apollonius of Tyre was married to the daughter of a king of Libya ("Historia Apollonii Regis Tyri" or "The Story of Apollonius, King of Tyre"), who was Cleopatra Selene aka Drusilla (aka Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Julia Ourania of Parthia aka Philo of Alexandria.
 Drusilla was the wife of Azizus who was her brother Juba II (Alexander Helios aka Alexander (son of King Herod)) aka Gaius Julius Alexander, Herodian Prince of Judaea aka Alexander Lysimachus aka Alexander the Alabarch aka Tiberius Julius Alexander Major aka (King/Tetrarch) Ptolemy (Alexander) bar Menneus aka Ptolemy of Mauretania aka Phraates V (the “King of Kings”) aka Monobazus I King of Adiabene).\
 https://en.wikipedia.org/wiki/Apollonius_of_Tyre_(philosopher)\
 https://en.wikipedia.org/wiki/Apollonius_of_Tyre\
 So, Alexander aka Juba II was also Apollonius of Tyre.
 Juba II carried the title "Rex Literatissimus" which can be translated as "Most Learned King" or "The Most Scholarly King".
 He was known as a philosopher.
 Is Apollonius of Tyre the same person as Apollonius of Tyana?
 This would make Apollonius of Tyana the brother-husband of Philo of Alexandria and the father of Josephus.
 These three created the core of Christianity.

-(f) Gautama Buddha was Gaumata Bardya, the son of Cyrus the Great.
+(e) Gautama Buddha was Gaumata Bardya, the son of Cyrus the Great.
 Ptolemy I Soter and his successors were closely associated with Serapis.
 "Jesus" was an avatar for the Bosphioran royal family.
 Apollonius of Tyana was king Juba II, the grandson of Julius Caesar/Asander and Cleopatra/Dynamis.
 All these aristocrats/kings took on religious personas and preached syncretic versions of Greco-Buddhism to the public: monotheism, renounce worldy possessions, asceticism, shame and guilt, you will be rewarded in the afterlife for your earthly suffering, etc. These cults were by design slave moralities to strip the will to power from the population to prevent rebellions.

 #### 3 Rome on the Bosphorus?